giovannieverduin/giovannieverduin/README.md

 ---

 I run strategy and innovation inside a listed bank during the day.
-I build things at night.
+I build things in public whenever I'm not banking.

 Bankers love talking about digital assets, yet most never opened a non custodial wallet.
 The crypto crowd has never read a regulation in their lives.
 I sit in both camps - and I'd rather build than talk about it.